-Applicants should note that an application should only be made in one of the three main grant categories.
+Applicants should note that an application should only be made in one grant categories.
 Should a submission of the same application be made in two grant categories, the applicant may be contacted and requested to identify which one of the submissions they want to be considered.